JoshuaHolloway/api-4/readme.txt

 npm i -D nodemon (install --save-dev)

+-Create README.md

 -Open git tab
 CNTRL+ENTER (to do both git add .
 AND git add commit -m "message")

--Create public remote repo (leave all options unchecked) git remote add origin https://github.com/JoshuaHolloway/api-4.git git push origin master

--Instructions were to do:
+-OR just:
+git add .
+git commit -m "message"

+-Then:
 git checkout -b main

+-Create public remote github repo (leave all options unchecked) git remote add origin https://github.com/JoshuaHolloway/api-4.git

+-Push:
 git push origin main
   --Do NOT do: git push -U origin main, etc.
   --Be explicit where it is we are pushing to.
-  --We are pushing to the remote called 'origin' --What are we pusing?
+  --We are pushing to the remote called 'origin' --What are we pushing?
 A.) The 'main' branch

+-Refresh public repo
+  --Default branch should be main and base project should be uploaded.
+  --Aparenetly, the master branch is overidden by main.

 ==============

--Create README.md
+npm install --save express cors helmet dotenv

 ==============
 -Add scripts